Cutting Just 300 Calories Per Day May Keep Your Heart Healthy

 This paper, the latest to draw from the data, primarily examines how moderate caloric restriction impacts heart health and how it may potentially prevent aging-related decline.

-The study began with 220 participants, all of whom were normal weight or just slightly overweight and between ages 21 and 50.
-Researchers assigned 143 participants to a diet that reduced their caloric intake by 25%; 75 others were assigned to a normal diet.
-In the end, 198 participants completed the study — 117 with caloric restriction and 71 without.
+The experiment began with 218 participants, all of whom were normal weight or just slightly overweight and between ages 21 and 50.
+Researchers started 143 participants on a diet that reduced their caloric intake by 25%; 75 others were assigned to a normal diet.
+In the end, 188 participants completed the study — 117 with caloric restriction and 71 without.

-For the first four weeks of the study, patients in the calorie-cutting group were fed in-house at one of three clinical centers.
+For the first four weeks of the study, people in the calorie-cutting group were fed in-house at one of three clinical centers.
 During this time, they were instructed on how to reduce their caloric intake and gradually fell into one of six eating plans based on their own preferences.

 Over the first six months, most people stuck pretty well to their diets.
 On average, they cut back on calories by about 20%.
 But they didn't fare as well over two years: Overall, they trimmed their caloric intake by an average of about 12% — or about 300 fewer calories per person per day.

-Even so, this relatively modest reduction in calories had significant effects on the patients who ate less: They lost about 16.5 pounds on average and saw improvements, including lowered cholesterol and blood pressure, on all six primary factors associated with risks to heart health.
+Even so, this relatively modest reduction in calories had significant effects on the participants who ate less: They lost about 16.5 pounds on average and saw improvements, including lowered cholesterol and blood pressure, on all six primary factors associated with risks to heart health.
 They also saw improved insulin resistance and metabolic rates.

 "We expected there to be [some] improvement on cardiometabolic factors because of weight loss," says William Kraus, the study's lead author and a distinguished professor of cardiovascular genomics at Duke University.
 "But ... we didn't expect the degree of improvement we saw."